peterzieba/5Vpld/windows-workflow/README.md

 This batch file will perform some basic checks (fitter version, etc.) and will perform simulation only if the corresponding .SI file has been found.

-This workflow has been tested to run inside of Windows 7 64-bit.
+This workflow has been tested to run properly on:
+ - Windows XP 32-bit
+ - Windows 7 64-bit

 Todo:
-* Test on different versions of Windows
+* Impose character length limit on filenames (CSIM.EXE issues)